frazier-lab/partial_kgfn/README.md

     - budget -- BO evaluation budget (int)
     - impose_assump -- a boolean variable indicating if the upstream-downstream restriction is imposed.
 If "True", to evaluate downstream nodes, its parent nodes' outputs have to be obtained beforehand.
 **To use fast_pKGFN, impose_condition is needed to set to False.**

-Similarly, the third and fourth cells are for Manu problem and the fifth and the sixth cells are for FreeSolv problem.
-One can use the same format when calling the runner.

 ## Software requirements
 The entire codebase is written in python.
 Package requirements are as follows: